Here's what you get when you study abroad with CEA in Prague:

 Imagine you’re standing in one of the world’s most important financial centers, a place that sits squarely in the middle of a global trade network and provides an entire region with its common currency of exchange.
 Where are you?
 London in 1844?
 New York in 1964?
 No, you’re in Kutná Hora in the 14th century.
 Larger than London at that time, Kutná Hora was the economic and geographic center of a trade network that spanned Europe and reached across the spice routes to the Middle and Far East.
 The silver deposits mined in Kutná Hora were minted into a currency called groschen (a later currency from the region, the tolar, was the origin of the word “dollar”).
 On this day trip to Kutná Hora, you’ll explore this beautiful, well-preserved medieval town, now protected as a UNESCO World Heritage site.
 Don a traditional white miner’s uniform to tour the old silver mines, visit the gothic-style Church of Saint Barbara with its flying buttresses, and see the nearby “bone church,” the 19th century Sedlec Ossuary decorated with elaborate arrangements of the bones of thousands of victims of the Black Death and Hussite religious wars.

 Take advantage of the unique flavors of Prague!
-CEA offers a variety of cultural activities to match your interests; whether you enjoy music, history, sports, cooking, etc., our resident staff can help you get involved in local culture.
-To help you plan, you’ll receive a calendar with CEA trips and activities, along with an AICAP (Academics Integrated Cultural Activities Program) booklet with descriptions of the activities on offer during your study abroad program.
-All activities listed are included in program costs; sign up during your first week on-site.
-Here are just a few examples:
+CEA offers a variety of cultural activities to match your interests.
+The CEA Prague Staff helps you get involved in local culture, experiencing music, history, sports, and many other themes.
+To help you plan, you’ll receive a calendar with CEA trips and activities and a booklet with descriptions.
+Less formal events are announced on the CEA semester Prague Facebook page, so there is always something going on.
+All activities listed are included in the program fee.
+For events that require reservations, there is a sign up during your first weeks on site.
+Below are just a few examples of the activities we offer in Prague.

 Hike in Průhonice Botanical Gardens